|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Temple students are eligible to participate in the Naval Reserve Officers’ Training Corps (NROTC) through a cross-enrollment agreement with the University of Pennsylvania.
 All naval science courses are held on the University of Pennsylvania campus.
 The NROTC Program enables a college student to earn a commission in the Navy or the Marine Corps while concurrently satisfying requirements for his or her baccalaureate degree.
 Scholarship and non-scholarship programs are available.

-Scholarship program students must complete one year of calculus (recommended for College Program students, not required for Nurse Corps candidates), one year of calculus-based physics (recommended for College Program students, not required for Nurse Corps candidates), one course in computer science (not required for Nurse Corps candidates), one course in American military history or national security policy (not required for Nurse Corps candidates), and one year of English.
+Navy scholarship program students must complete one year of calculus (recommended for College Program students, not required for Nurse Corps candidates), one year of calculus-based physics (recommended for College Program students, not required for Nurse Corps candidates), one course in cultural awareness (waivers for Nurse Corps candidates may be available on a case-by-case basis), one course in American military history or national security policy (not required for Nurse Corps candidates), and one year of English.
 College Program students must complete one year of college-level algebra, one year of physical science courses, one computer science course, and one year of English.
 Marine-Option students are only required to complete one course in American military history or national security policy.
 Students must check with their naval science instructors to determine specific courses that fulfill the above requirements.